 In deriving these relations we have used the anticommutation relations of covariant spinor derivatives (\ref{D-algebra}) and the identity $\Gamma^n \Gamma^m \Gamma_n = 3\Gamma^m$ which follows from Eq.~(\ref{3-Gamma}).
 As a result, the variations (\ref{variations-of-trial-actions}) reduce to the same expression in the analytic subspace,

 Thus, modulo an overall normalization coefficient, gauge-invariant quadratic supergravity action reads

 This is a linearized version of the Poincar\'e supergravity action \eqref{SGaction}.
-It would be interesting to develop a fully non-linear generalization of the supergravity action in the harmonic superspace which would reduce to (\ref{s2-action}).
+It would be interesting to develop a non-linear generalization of the supergravity action in the harmonic superspace which reduces to (\ref{s2-action}).